CryptoMF/frostybot/README.md

 Once you have found a winning strategy (or made your own using Pinescript on Tradingview), you can set up multiple alerts for long, short, and close (tapeprofit/stoploss) orders and let Tradingview and Frostybot fully automate your trading!

-*Sample study in Tradingview shoring buy, sell and tape profit alert points*
+*Sample study in Tradingview showing buy, sell and tape profit alert points*

 ![TV Strategy](https://i.imgur.com/isAkusb.png)

 *List of tradingview alerts showing long, short and take profit orders*